phaserjs/phaser/README.md

 * Sprite.deltaX and deltaY swapped to functions: Sprite.deltaX() and Sprite.deltaY()
 * Sprite.crop() now takes a Phaser.Rectangle instead of explicit parameters.
 * PixiPatch no longer needed, all features that it patched are now native in Pixi :)
-* Removed: Sprite.offset, center, topLeft, topRight, bottomRight, bottomLeft and bounds as no longer needed internally.
+* Removed: Sprite.offset, center, topLeft, topRight, bottomRight, bottomLeft and bounds, as no longer needed internally.
 Use Sprite.getBounds() to derive them.
 * Button now extends Phaser.Image not Phaser.Sprite, all the same functionality as before remains, just no animations or physics body.
 * Text.content has been replaced with Text.text.
+The Text class has a lot of new methods, check the docs!

 New features:

-* Phaser.Image is a brand new display object perfect for logos, backgrounds, etc. You can scale, rotate, tint and blend and Image, but it has no animation, physics body or input events.
+* Phaser.Image is a brand new display object perfect for logos, backgrounds, etc. You can scale, rotate, tint, blend an get input events from an Image, but it has no animation, physics body.
 * You can now use the hitArea property on Sprites and Image objects. hitArea can be a geometry object (Rectangle, Circle, Polygon, Ellipse) and is used in pointerOver checks.
 * InputManager.getLocalPosition(displayObject, pointer, output) will return the local coordinates of the specified displayObject and pointer.
 * InputManager.hitTest will test for pointer hits against a Sprite/Image, its hitArea (if set) or any of its children.
 * Text has lots of new methods to help style it: Text.fill, Text.align, Text.stroke, etc.
 * Text now works happily with font names with spaces in them.
 * Text.setShadow applies a drop shadow to the Text being rendered.
 Control the x, y, color and blur.
-* Text.lineSpacing allows you to control the spacing between each line that is rendered.
+* Text.lineSpacing allows you to set additional spacing between each line that is rendered.
 * Text.inputEnabled allows you to enable all input events over Text objects: dragging, clicking, etc - anything that works on a Sprite works on Text now too.
 * Phaser.Ellipse added.
 A fully compatible port of the PIXI.Ellipse class, can be used in Sprite/Image hitArea tests.
 * Phaser.Polygon added.
 A fully compatible port of the PIXI.Polygon class, can be used in Sprite/Image hitArea tests.